 - Clearly communicating that improvement and not blame is the objective

 Clear and consistent Leadership is required.
-OH&S management is everyone’s business; it involves everyone, from the highest level down throughout the organization, including temporary as well as permanent workers, visitors and neighbours.
-It also has to be across all areas of the organization, departments and divisions, to ensure the development of collaborative and engaging relationships.
+OH&S management is everyone’s business; it involves everyone, from the highest level down throughout the organisation, including temporary as well as permanent workers, visitors and neighbours.
+It also has to be across all areas of the organisation, departments and divisions, to ensure the development of collaborative and engaging relationships.

 Context of the organisation, what does this mean?